larkintuckerllc/futusign-wp-youtube/readme.md

 Description
 ===

-A plugin that adds support for displaying YouTube videos.
+A plugin that adds support for displaying YouTube videos with the (futusign)[https://github.com/larkintuckerllc/futusign-wordpress] digital signage management software.

 Installation
 ====